This lesson, Gravity for Kids, teaches you all about a significant pulling force, which is called ‘gravity’. Happy learning!

 Sir Isaac Newton is not only famous for his law of gravitation, but also his three laws of motion which form the basic principles of modern physics.
 The unit of force, the newton, was named after him.
 He made many more important discoveries.
 He investigated light and invented a new system of mathematics, called calculus.

-Gravity is intangible.
+Gravity is everywhere.
+It is intangible.
 You cannot see it either.
 It is a force of attraction that exists between objects and the Earth.
 It works in water, on land and in the air.

 Gravity is not just the attraction between objects and the Earth.
 It is an attraction that exists between all objects, everywhere in the universe.